 A dozen steps ahead, the railing was torn to shreds.
 Everything was being deluged by slugs and pellets.

 I need to jump to the other handrail.

-Dashing toward the looming void, he pushed off the piping underneath with his left foot.
-For a snapshot of time he was suspended in the air-left leg straightened, right leg cocked to his chest, body leaning toward the right-as he launched himself upwards and laterally towards the right hand railing.
-His arms unfolded from their compressed position.
+He dashed toward the looming void and pushed off the rail with his left foot.
+For a brief moment in time he was suspended in the air—left leg straightened, right leg cocked to his chest, body leaning right—as he launched himself upward and sideways toward the right hand railing.

-He brought both knees up to his chest, giving his body the appearance of a cannon ball.
-The angle and rotation he’d pushed off with caused him to gyrate so that his back faced the floor and his chest faced the ceiling mid-leap.
-For an instant, he looked like a gun-slinging street gymnast as he curled his legs into a tuck and punched his arms straight out, firing at Dissidents on either side of him.
+He brought his knees up, cannonballing his body.
+The angle he’d pushed off of caused him to gyrate; midway through his leap his back faced the floor while his chest faced the ceiling.
+He looked like a gun-slinging street gymnast as he tucked his legs and punched his arms out, firing at Dissidents on either side of him.

-Quick pictures flitted across his vision as both guns worked at top speed from within his lethal, sideways somersault.
-Brains sprayed out the back of a head.
-A Dissident’s face blew apart in a mess of bone shards.
-Another one dropped her weapon, clutching her neck as a shot burrowed its way through her throat.
+Quick pictures flitted across his vision as he worked his guns from within his sideways somersault.
+Brains sprayed out from the back of a head.
+A face blew apart in a mess of bone shards.
+Another Dissident dropped her weapon, clutching at her neck as two of his shots burrowed through her throat.

-The Crusader saw the fruits of his work and felt an intense and savage satisfaction.
+The Crusader saw the fruits of his work and felt an intense, savage satisfaction.

 Come and get me.
 All of you.

 He completed torqueing in the air, stretched out with his right leg, and straightened it while keeping his left knee close to his chest.
 Once his right toe touched the railing, the rest of his foot settled onto it and he resumed his run—as fast as if he were on solid ground rather than a length of one inch piping.